nikunj321/erc20-generator/README.md

 ---
 component: Home
 title: ERC20 Token Generator | Create your Token for FREE
+description: Create an ERC20 Token in less than a minute.
+The most used Smart Contract Generator for ERC20 Token.
 ---

 # ERC20 Token Generator - DAPP